mscolnick/bauplan-examples/06-near-real-time/README.md

 ### bauplan API key

-👉👉👉 To use Bauplan, you need an API key for our preview environment: you can request one [here](https://www.bauplanlabs.com/#join).
+👉👉👉 To use Bauplan, you need an API key for our sandbox environment: you can request one [here](https://www.bauplanlabs.com/#join).
 To get familiar with the API, start with our [tutorial](https://docs.bauplanlabs.com/en/latest/tutorial/01_quick_start.html#)

 ### AWS Setup

 To simulate a continuous stream of incoming data, we use an S3 bucket.
 You'll need AWS credentials with permissions to:
-- Create and manage S3 buckets
+- Create and manage S3 buckets.
-- Upload files
+- Upload files.
-- List bucket contents
+- List bucket contents.

-## Quick Start (Three Terminal Setup)
+## Quick Start

+Open three tabs in your terminal.

-### Terminal 1: Environment
+### Terminal 1: Set up your environment

 Create and activate virtual environment